 And we think that’s because there’s a gap here.
 Fans don’t really understand how teams value their players.
 Heck, most journalists don’t either.
 If they answer, they’re probably just guessing.

 Well, we’re here to answer those questions, and then some.
-We built a database with estimated trade values of over 2,700 players – from established major leaguers to obscure prospects – so you can get a better sense of what those players might be worth in trade.
+We built a database with estimated trade values of almost 4,000 players – from established major leaguers to obscure prospects – so you can get a better sense of what those players might be worth in trade.

 Are we making this up?